-As a director, discuss how you would apply the methodologies of your chosen theatre practitioner to explore the visual elements in your production concept.
+Question Number As a director, discuss how you would apply the methodologies of your chosen theatre practitioner to maximise impact on the audience in your production concept.
 Your answer must focus on the named section listed above for your chosen performance text.

-Your answer must make reference to:

-- the overall aims of your production concept in response to the play as a whole - how your practical ideas will work in performance - the original performance conditions of your chosen performance text.

-AO3 = 24 marks

-This question asks the candidate to respond as a theatre director and discuss how they have applied the methodologies of a recognised theatre practitioner to their production concept.
-The focus of the response should be on the visual elements of their production and how the ideas of their chosen theatre practitioner might be realised and applied in a live performance context.
+Your answer must make reference to: the overall aims of your production concept in response to the play as a whole how your practical ideas will work in performance the original performance conditions of your chosen performance text.
+6 AO3 = 24 marks This question asks the candidate to respond as a theatre director and discuss how they have applied the methodologies of a recognised theatre practitioner to their production concept.
+The focus of the response should be on the impact their production makes and how the ideas of their chosen theatre practitioner might be realised and applied in a live performance context.
 The question also asks the candidate to make reference to and demonstrate knowledge and understanding of the original performance conditions of their chosen set text.
 However, this is a question about the text in performance, it is not a history essay.
 References to the original production should demonstrate an understanding and awareness of how the text was first performed.
 Candidates should then use this knowledge to show how the conditions of the original performance have informed their own creative and theatrical ideas as directors.

-- relevant practitioner theory, research or influence - reference to other practitioners and theatre makers - how visual elements communicate ideas or create meaning and impact for an audience - overall performance style(s) - the use of production values or dramatic/theatrical elements to communicate ideas and meaning to an audience - the overall acting style(s) and interpretation of key roles - characterisation including the use of voice, language, gesture, poise, stillness or other forms of non-verbal communication - use of theatrical venue, stage space, levels and proxemics - entrances and exits - the relationship between characters - the relationship between actors and audience.
+Candidates might refer to the following in their response: relevant practitioner theory, research or influence reference to other practitioners and theatre makers how visual elements communicate ideas or create meaning and impact for an audience overall performance style(s) the use of production values or dramatic/theatrical elements to communicate ideas and meaning to an audience the overall acting style(s) and interpretation of key roles characterisation including the use of voice, language, gesture, poise, stillness or other forms of non-verbal communication use of theatrical venue, stage space, levels and proxemics entrances and exits the relationship between characters the relationship between actors and audience.
 The question asks the candidate to focus on a named section in their chosen performance text and the majority of examples offered should come from this specific section.
 However, candidates must also discuss how their production concept will work in the context of the play as a whole.